wojciech-kulik/ios-dev-starter-nvim/README.md

 This repository is a complementary project for my blog post: [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim).

 Please read it to learn how to use this config.

+## Xcodebuild.nvim

+If you already have your setup, you may want to check out just my [xcodebuild.nvim](https://github.com/wojciech-kulik/xcodebuild.nvim) plugin that adds actions like build, run, and test for iOS and macOS apps to your Neovim.